luke-chugh/whatsapp-chat-analyzer-WebApp/readme.md

 ![Capture](https://github.com/luke-chugh/whatsapp-chat-analyzer-WebApp/blob/main/images/j.png)

 # Installation
-To install the required packages and libraries, run the following commands in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
+To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
 ```bash
 pip install -r requirements.txt
 ```
+To run this app in your local machine open a command prompt/terminal in the cloned directory and run:
 ```bash
 streamlit run app.py
 ```